dariushghasemi/GWAS_UKBB_REGENIE/README.md

 - Having looked at the MH and QQ plots, we can proceed to run the GWAS analysis on the entire chromosomes.
 But this time we like to make use of the [NextFlow pipeline](https://github.com/genepi/nf-gwas) to make our life easier before and after running GWAS.

+- We have still problem with format conversion for CHR2.
+Plink2 returns an error and cannot ern the pgen to vcf file (31 August, 2022).
+Made a mistake.
+The file was converted on Aug 25.

+- I've realized the header columns (perhaps individuals id was corropted for CHR12 which was primarily converted to VCF and QC-ed using Bgenix).
+It means that we need to reconvert the rest of the CHRs, 12 to 20, using the same tool Plink2 for homoginity (12 September, 2022).

+- Reconversion of all incorrupted CHR files were finished.
+Index files were also created (13 September, 2022).

+- Now, vcf merge is running using 6 CPU and 16GB RAM once at a time (14-16 September, 2022).

+- 11 chrs were merged so far (17-Sep-2022, 23:38).

 Dariush

 ______________________________________________________________________